gorango/flowcraft/docs/guide/advanced-guides/composition.md

 Composing flows is as simple as treating a `Flow` instance as if it were a `Node` instance and using it with methods like `.next()` or in builders like `SequenceFlow`.

+When an executor's main orchestration loop is running a parent flow and encounters a `Flow` node (a sub-flow), it calls that node's `exec` method.
+The `Flow.exec` method then takes over and runs its *own* internal orchestration loop, executing its entire graph from start to finish.

-When a parent flow executes a sub-flow node, it essentially "delegates" control.
-The sub-flow runs from its own start node to its end.
-The **final action** returned by the sub-flow's last node is then passed back to the parent flow.
-The parent flow uses this action to decide which of the sub-flow's successors to execute next, enabling conditional branching based on the outcome of an entire workflow.
+The **final action** returned by the sub-flow's last node is then returned as the result of the `exec` method.
+The parent flow's executor uses this action to decide which of the sub-flow's successors to execute next, enabling conditional branching based on the outcome of an entire encapsulated workflow.

 ### Example: A Reusable "Math" Sub-Flow